 The librarians here at GAC acquire materials for Special Collections in an effort to support the teaching and research needs of both faculty and students.
 Currently, there are over 700 cataloged items in Special Collections, ranging from manuscript pages to political cartoons.
 The age range of our items is quite broad, our oldest being a manuscript page from the 1100s, and our newest, Night Flyers, a book published in 2003.
 However, the main focus of our Special Collections is on works printed before 1850.
 Some highlights from the collection include: illuminated manuscript pages from the 1100s, 1200s, and 1400s, the Gustav Vasa Bible, first and unique edition copies of numerous works, and signed copies from other authors as diverse as Richard Nixon and André Malraux.
 While the library does purchase some items, the majority of the works in Special Collections come from donations.

 Anyone!
 Those interested in using the collection can search the library's catalog via the advanced search option.
 It helps to limit the collection to just "Special Collections – Main Floor."
 Although these items cannot be checked out, anyone is free to take a peek (or a long stare) at our collections.
 I hope you like Bibles, because we have a ton!

-My office is located in the College and Lutheran Church Archives, the offices above the library's main entrance.
+You can find me in the College and Lutheran Church Archives, the offices above the library's main entrance.